Tú, tú, tú, mi incesante

 Excerpt from the text written to accompany this show, by Benedict Singleton, Gyropolitics.

-There are certainly other layers as well, but their number and depth will be dependent on the visitor, and how far and deeply they are willing to enter into productive collaboration with the trap works and the trap gallery that surrounds them.
+There are certainly other layers as well, but their number and depth will depend on the visitor and how far and deeply they are willing to enter into productive collaboration with the trap works and the trap gallery that surrounds them.

 2020-21 —Digital video, 4’09”.
 Mixed-media installation: wood, PVC strip curtains, spotlights, clay, plastic jewellery, steel platforming, leaves, water, glitter, printed silk.